Health & BiohackingRituals & Recovery › Ritual card

 • Buijze GA et al. “The Effect of Cold Showering on Health and Work” (PLOS ONE, 2016).

-Transparency: some links may be affiliate.
-Our opinions remain independent and based on real use, and the desire to share the experience of products we use and genuinely like.
+Transparency: some links may be affiliate links.
+Our opinions remain independent, based on real use, and on the desire to share products we genuinely use and love.

 Similar Posts